sintaxi/harp/README.md

 Harp is an open source Asset Pipeline Framework (aka Static Site Generator) for rapidly building responsive HTML5 applications.
 What makes Harp unique is that it has a Platform built from the ground up for hosting Harp applications (through Dropbox no less).
 See [harp.io](http://harp.io) for more details.

 What is an Asset Pipeline Framework you ask?
 An Asset Pipeline Framework offers the best tradeoffs between Static Site Generator (such as Jekyll) and a Full Stack Framework such as (Ruby on Rails).
+It compiles to static assets but has some runtime functionality that SSGs typically don't have (such as redirects and auth).
+The asset pipeline is fist-class requiring no configuration to get started.

 ## Table of Contents